26 Comments

 Feral Finster's avatar

 1. All systems that survive eventually are ruled over by sociopaths.
-That said, sociopaths do like attractive lovers for their beds.
+That said, sociopaths do like attractive lovers to stock their beds.

 2. At one time, engineering was seen as a low-prestige degree, a glorified mechanic.